 Under the WealthSuite Wrap Fee Program, the Registrant's annual investment advisory fee covers investment management and transaction fees, and shall be based upon a percentage (%) of the market value and type of assets placed under the Registrant's management, to be charged quarterly in advance.
-The current annual WealthSuite Wrap Fee Program fee ranges from negotiable to 2.25%, based upon various objective and subjective factors, including but not limited to: the amount of the assets placed under the Registrant's direct management; the amount of the assets placed under the Registrant's direct management; the amount of the assets placed under the Registrant's direct management; the amount of the assets placed under the Registrant's direct management; the amount of the assets placed under the Registrant's advisement (assets that are generally managed directly by the client or by other investment professionals engaged by the client, for which the Registrant provides review/ monitoring services but does not have trading authority); the complexity of the engagement; and the level and scope of the overall investment advisory services to be rendered.
+The current annual WealthSuite Wrap Fee Program fee ranges from negotiable to 2.25%, based upon various objective and subjective factors, including but not limited to: the amount of the assets placed under the Registrant's direct management; the amount of the assets placed under the Registrant's advisement (assets that are generally managed directly by the client or by other investment professionals engaged by the client, for which the Registrant provides review/ monitoring services but does not have trading authority); the complexity of the engagement; and the level and scope of the overall investment advisory services to be rendered.
 (See also Fee Differential discussion below).
 Fees are typically based on the fair market value of portfolio assets under management in the account[s] through the calculation period (average daily balance) or upon the end of the calculation period (end of period balance), but can at times be offered as a fixed quarterly fee subject to the Registrant's discretion.
-IARs utilizing WealthSuite for his or her clients are assessed a program fee subject to the Registrant, which decreases as the amount of client assets managed by the IAR in WealthSuite increase.
+IARs utilizing WealthSuite for his or her clients are assessed a program fee by the Registrant, which decreases as the amount of client assets managed by the IAR in WealthSuite increase.
 This creates a conflict of interest for the IAR to recommend WealthSuite to his or her clients in order to decrease the cost of the program fee to the IAR.